Scroll Top

 Do staff members know First Aid and CPR?

-All staff members have a certificate in First Aid & CPR.
-In some locations, staff may hold further certificates as needed, such as a Wilderness First Responder, or Lifeguard Certification.
+Absolutely.
+All GLA staff are certified in First Aid and CPR.
+In some program locations, staff may hold additional relevant certifications such as Wilderness First Responder or Lifeguard Certification.